ray155093/azure-docs.zh-tw/articles/search/search-howto-indexing-azure-blob-storage.md

 <properties
-pageTitle="使用 Azure 搜尋服務對 Azure Blob 儲存體編制索引" description="了解如何使用 Azure 搜尋服務對 Azure Blob 儲存體編製索引，以及從文件擷取文字" services="search"
+pageTitle="Indexing Azure Blob Storage with Azure Search" description="Learn how to index Azure Blob Storage and extract text from documents with Azure Search" services="search" documentationCenter="" authors="chaosrealm"
-documentationCenter=""
-authors="chaosrealm"